chenhi/aiml-exercises/game_learner/ttt/README.md

 To evaluate the training of bots, we use the following metrics.
 + First, we can visualize the loss curves (which we smooth with an averaging kernel of width 11 for readability).
 Convergence alone (i.e. vanishing of loss) does not necessarily indicate a good bot, since its performance *in natura* depends on the quality of the generated training data.
 Ensuring good data often means not letting the behavior policy get too greedy.
 Due to the random play, this means the loss typically has a non-zero lower bound.
 I personally found it helpful to conceptually separate the simulation of data and the learning on that simulated data.
 + Next, we chose one test scenario for each player where the player's next moves could be easily separated into good and bad moves, and plotted statistics related to the values of the Q-function for those moves.
 This tests whether the bot has learned the best strategy in this scenario.
 However, sometimes the bot has the ability to avoid this particular branch of the tree, and therefore can safely ignore these strategies.
 + Finally, we run 10,000 simulations of the bot against a random player and report the number of wins, loss and ties (and possibly invalid moves attempted) at the end of training.
+We also sometimes record the time for training, though this was done on a CPU, not a GPU, so should not be taken too seriously.

 ### Dealing with illegal moves